 Without a Certificate of Compliance, TWIA lacks evidence that the structure conforms to applicable building codes, and it may be considered uninsurable and ineligible for coverage with TWIA.

 Visit our Coverage and Eligibility webpage to learn more about TWIA eligibility requirements.

 As outlined in the Texas Insurance Code, there are two exceptions to the TWIA eligibility requirement:

-- Properties with construction from 1988 to June 19, 2009 that are not certified may still be eligible for TWIA coverage.
+- Residential properties with construction from 1988 to June 19, 2009 that are not certified may still be eligible for TWIA coverage.
 These properties must pay a 15% surcharge based on, and in addition to, their policy premium amount.

-- Properties that are non-renewed or cancelled by their private market insurance company and missing a required WPI-8 at the time of policy non-renewal/cancellation.
-These properties may be eligible for TWIA coverage with a premium based on 110% of the voluntary market rate.
+- Residential properties insured on/after June 19, 2009 by an insurer in the private market and that are non-renewed or cancelled by the insurer and missing a required WPI-8 at the time of policy non-renewal/cancellation may be eligible for TWIA coverage.

 What Needs a Certificate of Compliance

 Some common examples of improvements that need to be certified include:

 - New structures